google/zx/README.md

 }
 ```

-The output of the process is captured as is.
+The output of the process is captured as-is.
 Usually, programs print a new line `\n` at the end.
 If `ProcessOutput` is used as an argument to some other `$` process,
 **zx** will use stdout and trim the new line.